 Neither tongues nor the erratic movements are restricted to born again Christian believers but has been seen throughout history in both pagan and heretical Christian movements without, apparently, ANY difference.
 Even worse is that if you watch certain videos in chapter 5, you will see that the jerking, the screaming, and the collapse, are exactly the same in voodoo rituals, people who have a 'kundalini awakening' (as taught in Hinduism), and Pentecostals all over the world.

+Which brings up the multi million dollar question of where the unintelligible gibberish and crazy movements come from?
 Can any Christian believe for one moment that God has bestowed the gift of the Holy Spirit on Christians, non-Christians, cults, and pagans without any discrimination whatsoever.
 Or is it that most Christians know, but rarely seems to take seriously, is the fact that not every spirit is of God... and extremely dangerous to us.
 If this is true, how did evil spirits infiltrate the church?